varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Varnish Plus allows you to improve your website security without having to rely on third-party solutions.
-   As a consequence, you can simplify your security  web architectures and ultimately save time and money.

-   Varnish Plus allows you to encrypt and secure communication on both the front and backend as Varnish acts as both HTTP server and client.
+   SSL/TLS support allows you to encrypt and secure communication on both the front and backend as Varnish acts as both HTTP server and client.
    On the client side, the HTTP server intercepts web requests before they reach a web server.
    The SSL/TLS support on this side enables traffic encryption between the client and Varnish.